 A couple of your paintings hanging on my wall give me endless pleasure."

 JS lives in Newmillerdam, near Wakefield with her husband, Ted and four cats.
 She studied English Literature at Manchester and later went on to teach English in comprehensive schools.
-JS was a lecturer in the Institute of Childhood and Education at Leeds Trinity University, and leading the secondary post graduate teacher training course, when she was diagnosed with Parkinson’s Disease in 2016, and with HNPP shortly afterwards.
-JS took early retirement because of increasing disability and, having read that art was excellent therapy for Parkinson’s sufferers, took up painting for the first time ever in January 2018.
+JS was a principal lecturer at Leeds Trinity University, leading the secondary post graduate teacher training course, when she was diagnosed with Parkinson’s Disease in 2016, and with HNPP shortly afterwards.
+She took early retirement because of increasing disability and, having read that art was excellent therapy for Parkinson’s sufferers, took up painting for the first time ever in January 2018.
 She found painting offered a new meaning and direction in life.
-Her early attempts were guided and encouraged by her husband, a retired art teacher who is also an artist in his own right.